Hondamatic: Design and Application

 The original Hondamatic, like all following Honda automatics, featured gears on parallel axes rather than planetary gears like most other automatic transmissions.
-Each gear continuously meshes, and each gear included a dedicated clutch.
+The two gears for each ratio - one driving and the other driven - are in constant mesh and each ratio is engaged by a dedicated clutch connected to one of the ratio's two gears.
 The clutches are hydraulically controlled, applying oil pressure to the desired "gear".
 Shifting between forward gears was done by simply sliding the gear selector (actually a hydraulic valve) from 1 to 2.
 It did not automatically shift, but because of the torque converter, could be driven entirely in second gear.
 The Honda automobile torque converter had a lockup, leading the company to sell the original Hondamatic (which had just two forward gear ratios) as a three-speed.
 The true three-speed H3 was launched in 1979.
 In 1982 Honda introduced a four-speed fully-automatic (called Hondamatic Full-Auto), followed by a fully-automatic three-speed in 1983.
 The semi-automatic version continued to be available in Honda's smaller cars, where it was gradually replaced by conventional automatics.
 With the 1988 remake of the Honda Acty/Street, the last Hondamatic was discontinued.